apygu01/AMuPLC/README.md

  It is open-source and freely available on FreBSD(Linux etc.)
  Mac Windows, and RaspberryPi.
- AMuPLC presents supports Standerd Midi File and unique multi port MIDI file.
- It's fun to learn, and offers to composers, musicians, educators,and researchers.
+ AMuPLC presents supports Standerd Midi File and unique multi port MIDI file. t's fun to learn, and offers to composers, musicians, educators,and researchers.

  Welcome to AMuPLC!